Devanshukoli/my-odinproject-journey/log.md

 ## Date: 21-Dec-2024
 - Get started with *Understanding Errors*.
 - Learned about **Errors** in js. also read artciles and watched chrome devtools video of it.

+## Date: 22-Dec-2024
+- Just checked about next section.
+It's project.
+I will be doing it tomorrow.